Pepper Sprayed Eyes? Learn Relief & Recovery Tips

 - If you breathe it in, it can make it hard to breathe.

-These reactions only continue for a short period, but you need to know how to get pepper spray out of your eyes soon away if you have it.
+These reactions only continue for a short period, but you need tohow to get rid of pepper spray on eyes and know how to get pepper spray out of your eyes soon away if you have it.
 If you act soon, you'll get better faster.

 How to Relieve Pepper Spray in Eyes: Proven Methods

-If you know how to alleviate pepper spray in the eyes, you can avoid a lot of suffering.
+What to do if you get pepper in your eye?
+If you know can pepper spray permanently damage eyes and how to alleviate pepper spray in the eyes, you can avoid a lot of suffering.
 Here's a medically sound approach to treat eyes that have been pepper sprayed immediately away:

 Steps for Quick Relief: